opencast/opencast/docs/guides/developer/docs/installation/source-linux.md

     $ sudo docker run -d --rm --name oc-elasticsearch -p 9200:9200 -p 9300:9300 -e discovery.type=single-node elasticsearch:7.5.1

+Note that --rm automatically removes the container when it exits, so if it does you will need to start it again in order to run opencast properly.

 ### Install Chrome

     $ cd && cd Downloads && wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb && sudo dpkg -i google-chrome-stable_current_amd64.deb